top of page

 Once approved, how do patients obtain their assistance from the program?

-Still have questions about the program or need further assistance submitting an application?
-Please contact the San Mateo County Foundation team at firstname.lastname@example.org.
+If you still have questions about the program or need further assistance submitting an application, please contact the San Mateo County Foundation team at firstname.lastname@example.org or (650) 573-2655.

 Thanks to staff members like you and programs like these over 77,000 patients can receive healthcare each year regardless of their ability to pay.